OsherElhadad/WhatsAppApiServer/README.md

 # Getting Started

-Clone this repository.
-Open the project with IDE like- visual studio 2022.
-To run this app on your computer please make sure MariaDB is installed.
+* Make sure MariaDB is installed.
 If not, please download it from here: https://mariadb.org/
+* Clone this repository.
+* Open the project with IDE like- Visual Studio 2022.
+* Make sure WhatsAppApiServer.sln is set as the project solution.

-To work with MariaDB using an Entity Framework, we will use the Pomelo Entity Framework.
+* To work with MariaDB using an Entity Framework, we will use the Pomelo Entity Framework.
+It is available as a NuGet package here: https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql
-It is available as a NuGet package here: https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql You can simply open the package manager (PM) console (In Visual Studio 2022 -> View -> Other Windows -> Package Manager Console).
+You can simply open the package manager (PM) console <br>
+(In Visual Studio 2022 -> View -> Other Windows -> Package Manager Console).

-And enter the following command:
+* Next, on the Package Manager Console, please enter the following command: <br>
-"Install-Package Pomelo.EntityFrameworkCore.MySql -Version 6.0.1"
+  $ Install-Package Pomelo.EntityFrameworkCore.MySql -Version 6.0.1
-(*without the quotation marks*)

-Then, install the Microsoft Entity Framework Tools package by entering the following command:
+* Then, install the Microsoft Entity Framework Tools package by entering the following command: <br>
-"Install-Package Microsoft.EntityFrameworkcore.Tools -version 6.0.1"
+  $ Install-Package Microsoft.EntityFrameworkcore.Tools -version 6.0.1

-Finally create the database:
+* Finally create the database:
-  1) Change to your mariaDB password at WhatsAppApiContext.cs in connectionString- "...password={your password}..."
+  1) Navigate on the cloned directory to: WhatsAppApiServer\Data\WhatsAppApiContext.cs and change your mariaDB password in connectionString- "...password={your              password}..."
-  2) Then apply the migration using: "update-database"
+  2) Apply the migration by entering on the Package Manager Console: $ update-database

 Note: We are working with .NET version 6.0.1.
 Please make sure it is installed.

-Now you are ready to start!
+You are ready to start!
 In oreder to run the api server, open the project with IDE (like visual studio 2022) and press on run.
 <br>
-All you need to do now is to wait for the swagger to open on you browser, and then the server is running.
+All you need to do now is to wait for the swagger to open on you browser, which indicates that the server is ready and running.

 ## Users Controller